muhammad-rafi/cisco-nso-docker/learn_nso/ned_add_into_nso.md

-# How to add Cisco NED (Network Eelement Drive) on Cisco NSO
+# How to Add/Install Cisco NED (Network Eelement Drive) on Cisco NSO

-I am using the Cisco NSO docker in this example which uses local install, if you have a system install, the directories may be on different locations, please check the official NSO docs.
+I am using the Cisco NSO docker container in this example which uses local install, if you have a system install, the directories may be on different locations, please check the official NSO docs.

 CWS (Candidate Work Station) - Based on Ubuntu 20.04.3 LTS